Skip to content

 • A voice in the business’s governance structure

-Synthetic equity, just like actual equity, can be used to reward and retain the necessary key employees to grow a strong and valuable practice.
-As with full equity, synthetic equity can re-center the focus of a key employee, advisor, or producer, and encourage them to contribute—at every level—to a growing and sustainable business.
+Synthetic equity, just like actual equity, can be used to reward and retain the necessary key employees to grow a strong and valuable business.
+It is used by practices of all sizes.
+As with full equity, synthetic equity can help to focus a key employee, advisor, or producer on the broader needs of the firm as a whole and encourage them to contribute—at every level—to a growing and sustainable business.

 Download our newest white paper, "Synthetic Equity: An Innovative Approach to Compensation," to learn more about this powerful tool set.